 This interdisciplinary course considers the history of Middle Eastern American communities, and the related development of "Islamophobia."
 We survey the history of the diverse immigrant communities that trace their heritage to a vast region of the world, the variously defined "Middle East."
 In the 1990s, Islamophobia emerged as a controversial concept after decades of discussion around Orientalism and anti-Arab racism.
 Today, some see Islamophobia as a catch-all concept for discrediting necessary anti-terrorism measures like profiling, surveillance, and wiretaps.
 Others see Islamophobia as fitting into a pattern of racialized scapegoating, where people experience violence and discrimination.
 Topics for discussion include ethnic group and identity formation, the "war on terror," connections between domestic and international US policy, and civil rights advocacy.

-This course fulfills the DIV II social sciences distribution requirement and the U.S. Diversity graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and the U.S. Diversity graduation requirement.
 This course is cross-listed as MEST 234.
 Offered every two years.

 236 Inequalities in the U.S.

 This course takes a critical look at the layers of American society that shape, construct, and inhibit the basic pursuit for equality of opportunity.
 Students will be asked to examine how the three most fundamental elements of social stratification (race, class, gender) function both separately and in tandem to organize systems of inequality.
 The course uses theoretical and practical applications of stratification to evaluate how social constructions of difference influence the institutions and social policy.
 Additionally, class discussions will also consider how the forces of racism, sexism, and classism impact the attainment of basic needs, such as wages, health care and housing.

 Offered every year.